 To ensure data protection you must use passwords for online documents and store hard copies in locked filing cabinets.
 If you accidentally share something you shouldn’t you must declare it to your manager immediately.
 You must never misuse confidential information, for example using a customer’s phone number to contact them about anything other than work like asking them on a date, as you are breaking the rule of confidentiality.
 It could also be considered harassment.

-If you witness any practices that fail to protect confidential information follow the whistleblowing procedure by reporting it to your local HR officer or emailing email@example.com.
+If you witness any practices that fail to protect confidential information follow the whistleblowing procedure by reporting it to your local HR officer, emailing firstname.lastname@example.org or sending a message to the Secure Ethics WhatsApp account +447460757164.